 - The WALLABY survey, performing the largest ever survey of atomic hydrogen content of galaxies in the local Universe.
 Work on WALLABY will focus on the characherisation of the physical link between gas accretion and star formation in galaxies.

-- The VERTICO survey, a large program with the ALMA telescope focused on understanding how molecular hydrogen is affected by the environment in the most massive structures in the Universe.
+- The MAUVE survey, a brand-new large program with the VLT/MUSE instrument focused on understanding how the star formation and interstellar medium of galaxies are affected by the environment in the most massive structures in the Universe.

 - The SAMI and MANGA integral field spectroscopic surveys, providing us with an unprecedented view of the kinematics and metallicities of gas and stars in large samples of galaxies.